Tesla Inc (TSLA) Stock Price and Analyst Predictions - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TSLA starting from Baglino Andrew D, who sale 10,500 shares at the price of $210.67 back on Oct 27.
-After this action, Baglino Andrew D now owns 68,102 shares of Tesla Inc, valued at $2,212,035 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TSLA starting from Taneja Vaibhav, who sale 4,000 shares at the price of $250.00 back on Nov 29.
+After this action, Taneja Vaibhav now owns 104,716 shares of Tesla Inc, valued at $1,000,000 using the latest closing price.

-Taneja Vaibhav, the Chief Financial Officer of Tesla Inc, sale 4,000 shares at $253.98 during a trade that took place back on Oct 06, which means that Taneja Vaibhav is holding 104,716 shares at $1,015,920 based on the most recent closing price.
+Baglino Andrew D, the SVP Powertrain and Energy Eng. of Tesla Inc, sale 10,500 shares at $210.67 during a trade that took place back on Oct 27, which means that Baglino Andrew D is holding 68,102 shares at $2,212,035 based on the most recent closing price.

 Stock Fundamentals for TSLA